ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 Deploy the producer and consumer Java applications.

 > [!IMPORTANT]
-> Change the passwords in Producer.java and Consumer.java to match what you have in the Secret qmdemo-passwords-secret and ensure you store the code securely.
+> Change the passwords in Producer.java and Consumer.java to match what you have in the queue manager YAML and ensure you store the code securely.

 > [!CAUTION]
 > The samples below use this repository that has the publicaly accessible passwords.